 Promotion of Indian languages

 To ensure the preservation, growth, and vibrancy of all Indian languages, NEP recommends setting up an Indian Institute of Translation and Interpretation (IITI), National Institute (or Institutes) for Pali, Persian, and Prakrit, strengthening Sanskrit and all language departments in HEIs, and use mother tongue/local language as a medium of instruction in more HEI programs.

-Internationalization of education will be facilitated through both institutional collaborations and student and faculty mobility and allowing entry of top world-ranked Universities to open campuses in our country.
+Internationalization of education will be facilitated through both institutional collaborations and student and faculty mobility allowing entry of top world-ranked Universities to open campuses in our country.

 All professional education will be an integral part of the higher education system.
-Stand-alone technical universities, health science universities, legal and agricultural universities, etc will aim to become multi-disciplinary institutions.
+Stand-alone technical universities, health science universities, legal and agricultural universities, etc. will aim to become multi-disciplinary institutions.

 The policy aims to achieve 100% youth and adult literacy.

 The Centre and the States will work together to increase public investment in the Education sector to reach 6% of GDP at the earliest.